Morning Newsletter Digest: How to Automate Your Reading Ritual in 2026

 What's the best time to schedule a morning newsletter digest?

-Research shows that 9-11 AM is when most professionals naturally read emails, with 10-11 AM showing the highest engagement rates (44.5%).
-However, the "best" time depends on your role and routine.
-Executives often prefer 6-7 AM before their team arrives, while knowledge workers typically read best at 9-10 AM after initial morning tasks.
-Start with your natural reading time and adjust based on when you actually engage with the digest.
+Research shows that 9-11 AM local time is when most professionals naturally read emails.
+MailerLite's 2026 analysis of 2 million campaigns found 55.2% of users check email in the morning — more than any other time — with peak open rates between 8-11 AM.
+However, the "best" time depends on your role: executives often prefer 6-7 AM before their team arrives, while knowledge workers typically read best at 9-10 AM after initial morning tasks.
+Start with your natural reading time and adjust based on actual engagement.

 How much time can automated morning digests actually save?